Robert Pochin Limited (“We”) are committed to protecting and respecting your privacy.

 We collect different types of information about you for the following reasons:

-4. To administer our site and for internal operations, including troubleshooting, security, data analysis, testing, research, statistical and survey purposes; to improve our site to ensure that content is presented in the most effective manner for you and for your computer;
+To administer our sites and for internal operations, including troubleshooting, security, data analysis, testing, research, statistical and survey purposes; to improve our sites to ensure that content is presented in the most effective manner for you and for your computer.